15 Surprising Uses for Eggshells for Your Home and Garden

 4. Whiten Your Laundry

-For those who want to try something other than bleach to whiten your clothing, check this out.
+For those who want to try something other than bleach to whiten their clothing, check this out.
 Adding egg shells and a few lemon slices into an old sock tied at the end will give you a cheap and effective (and natural) way to keep your socks and undies white.
-Using eggshells as a laundry whitener makes sense since you have the eggshells already.
+Using eggshells as a laundry whitener makes sense, since you already have them.

 5. Combine with Apple Cider Vinegar

-The next time you deal with acid reflux or minor skin irritation, try this one for quick relief.
-Add a few dried egg shells with apple cider vinegar (with the mother).
+The next time you have acid reflux or minor skin irritation, try this for quick relief.
+Add a few dried eggshells to apple cider vinegar (with the mother).
 It can be taken orally or applied directly to the irritated skin.
+Braggs Apple Cider Vinegar

 6. Add Eggshells to Your Bone Broth or Stock Pot